 Plagiarism is using someone else's words or ideas without giving them credit.
 It is basically literary or creative theft.
 In fact, the Merriam Webster Dictionary has two definitions of "plagiarize":

-Plagiarism is described in the W&L 2019-202 Catalog, and cited by the Student Executive Committee, as:
+Plagiarism is described in the W&L 2021-2022 Catalog, and cited by the Student Executive Committee, as:

 "the use of another's words, figures, or ideas without proper acknowledgment.
 The students of Washington and Lee University have in many instances considered plagiarism a violation of the Honor System; therefore, all forms of plagiarism including Internet plagiarism are taken very seriously.
 Students at Washington and Lee must be aware of the nature of plagiarism.
 Plagiarism takes many forms, including the wholesale copying of phrases, diagrams, or texts, or the use of ideas without indicating the source.
 Certain facts must also be properly acknowledged."

 If you are interested in more information about plagiarism and how to avoid it, detailed advice and examples are provided in the EC's Plagiarism Pamphlet.
 You might also find one of the many books on this list from the W&L library catalog about plagiarism useful.
-This guide collects additional resources to help you act in an ethical and legal way.

 This guide provides links to information about how to use different style guides.
 Each subject uses one or more standardized styles to formally acknowledge sources of ideas and words.
 Please use the "Citation Styles" section to get help on a specific style.
 We recommend students use Zotero to manage citations in papers and presentations.
 Zotero is a free program that organizes articles and automatically formats your bibliography and internal citations according to whatever style you need.
 Use the "Zotero Citation Manager" section to learn more about using this great tool.